Go Backpacking

 BMW Museum

-But at least in the BMW Museum, you get to know the history of the group BMW, and they display cars from the early 1930s to the latest models.
+But at least at the BMW Museum, you can learn about the history of the BMW Group, and they display cars from the early 1930s to the latest models.

 Olympiapark, munich